1990s post-Soviet aliyah: Politics

-The demand to gain political power which would comply with their unique needs caused a growth of "Russian parties" – in which the party "Yisrael BaAliyah" gained most popularity in the leadership of Natan Sharansky.
+The demand to gain political power which would comply with their unique needs caused a growth of "Russian parties" – in which the party Yisrael BaAliyah gained most popularity in the leadership of Natan Sharansky.
 The party gained a great success in the elections of 1996 and received 7 mandates.
 In the elections of 1999 its power descended by one mandate whereas in the elections of 2003 it only gained two mandates and was integrated into the Likud party.
 Many see the fall of the party of the immigrants as a positive sign to the intertwining in the Israeli society and to the fact that they do not need their own party anymore.
 The founder and leader of the "Yisrael BaAliyah" party, Natan Sharansky, said after the elections that the reason for the fall of his party was actually in its success to obtain its objectives of intertwining the immigrants in the Israeli society.

-In 1999, the politician Avigdor Lieberman (who immigrated with his parents in 1978) established the party "Yisrael Beiteinu" (Israel is our home), as a competitor of "Yisrael BaAliyah".
+In 1999, the politician Avigdor Lieberman (who immigrated with his parents in 1978) established the party Yisrael Beiteinu (“Israel is our home”), as a competitor of Yisrael BaAliyah.
 Yisrael Beiteinu focused on the national issues and took a hard line towards Israeli Arabs and Palestinian Arabs based upon the view that they do not support the right of Jews to maintain a Jewish state in the Middle East.
 This party gained a relative success in the elections of 1999, in which they won four mandates and later united with the right wing party "The National Union" which gained 7 mandates in the 15th Knesset and in the 16th Knesset.

 During the 1990s the voting of the immigrants in the elections was characterized by consistently being against the present authority.
 In reality, the immigrants had a considerable part in the falls of the governments of Yitzhak Shamir, Shimon Peres, Benjamin Netanyahu and Ehud Barak.

 With the start of the Second Intifada, a big part of the Soviet immigrants tended towards the right-wing of the political spectrum in their opinions concerning the Arab–Israeli conflict, and held hawkish positions in the issues of the Israeli–Palestinian conflict and counter-terrorism.
-Although most of the Soviet immigrants supported the liberal policies in the subjects of religion and state, because this immigration wave was secular in its majority, they avoided support for the Israeli left-wing parties which consisted of similar positions, as a result of them being in favor of compromise with the Palestinians, and their association of left-wing with the Soviet communism.
+Although most of the Soviet immigrants supported the liberal policies in the subjects of religion and state, because this immigration wave was secular in its majority, they avoided support for the Israeli left-wing parties which consisted of similar positions, as a result of them being in favor of compromise with the Palestinians, and their association of left-wing with Soviet communism.
 Therefore, for example, Ehud Barak was helped in his election campaign by the distribution of a Russian-language book lauding him as an Israeli war hero.
 Many political commentators claimed after the elections, that this book had a decisive effect in the victory of Barak in the elections.
 Likewise, the popularity of Ariel Sharon among ex-Soviet immigrants had much to do with his extravagant militaristic record and his tough, aggressive image.